RobertMolenaar-UT/fastFLIM/README.md

 12. Figure is plotted.
 13. Option  FLIM image and Intensity tif image is saved.
 14. Option, FLIM images from multiple channels can be overlapped by overlap_FLIMchannels.
+---

-Example of 3 colors BPAE, on fluorescent colors (made with PicoQuant-multi channel screen), and fastFLIM.
+Figure 3: Example of 3 colors BPAE, on fluorescent colors (made with PicoQuant-multi channel screen), and fastFLIM.
 ![BPAE_FluoCells_2_Intensity-combi](https://github.com/user-attachments/assets/3bc7ef2d-39e6-474c-a55f-072f75c9a33d)